Here are some more cool and quirky camping gear finds. From a belt that makes wild swimming safer to a camping light to keep you warmer.

 You’re protected by insect mesh and waterproof flysheets, plus the three connection points keep the floor taut and stable..

-For all those car-campers, overnight stops and sleeping children.
-“This product is designed for the interior inflatable structure, inflatable few minutes to complete.”
-Or, without the Google translation…an inflatable bed that fits onto the backseat of your car.
+For all those car-campers, overnight stops and sleeping children…an inflatable bed that fits onto the backseat of your car.
 It has two pillars to hold up the side that would otherwise flop into the footwell.
 Also versions for the boot area.
+Around £25 to £40.

 If this appeals, have a look at our guide to camping in your car, with lots more options for the cheapest, most versatile camping ever!